binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Will yield the following two scripts which are very useful:

 1. `http-waf-detect.nse`
-Attempts to determine whether the web server is protected by a IDS, IPS or WAF
+Attempts to determine whether the web server is protected by an IDS, IPS or WAF
 2. `http-waf-fingerprint.nse`
 Attempts to discover the presence of a WAF, its type and version.